The Best Preschools & Kindergartens In Hong Kong

 The International Montessori School of Hong Kong

-Curriculum: The year-long Foundation Programme at IMS is in preparation for the Casa dei Bambini classroom the following year.
+Curriculum: The year-long Foundation Programme at The International Montessori School of Hong Kong (IMS) is in preparation for the Casa dei Bambini classroom the following year.

 Language options: Providing a high-quality, dual-language (English/Putonghua) programme is one of the core values at IMS.
 The classroom has two teachers: an English-language speaker and a Putonghua speaker.